 After the burning of these dolls, a fireworks display will be held from the San Sebastian Castlebeing the La Caleta beach an ideal setting to enjoy the play of lights in the Cadiz sky and to kick off the summer.
 Other beaches where you can celebrate this night of San Juan would be in the Fontanilla beach (Conil de la Frontera), in the beaches of Bolonia, Chiclana or in those of Rota.

-As we have already mentioned, the night of San Juan is a magical night for most Andalusians.
-However, in addition to the province of Malaga and Cadiz, this festivity is also celebrated on the coasts of Granada, Huelva and Almeria.
+As mentioned above, the night of San Juan is a magical night for the majority of Andalusians..
+However, in addition to the province of Malaga and Cadiz, this festival is also celebrated on the coasts of Granada, Huelva and Almeria.
 Attracting thousands of tourists year after year.
 It is a tradition that should not be lost.